 THANK YOU!
 For any contribution you make:

-Are you looking for 1-1 confidential Conflict Coaching Support?
+Are you looking for 1-1 confidential support in dealing with an unresolved conflict?

 If you would like Conflict Coaching with Alan Sharland, please contact him via Skype at alan.sharland1 stating in your contact request that you are interested in Conflict Coaching so that the contact request can be recognised as genuine and not spam.